katryl-yh/yh_labb/task0_data_modeling.md

 ### Entity Relationship Notes

-- Every student must belong to a class.
+- Every student must belong to a class in order to be enrolled into course_offering.
 - Every course_offering links a teacher and optionally a class.
 - GDPR-sensitive data is stored in private tables.
 - Teachers and managers must be exclusive roles.